Large-scale network motif analysis using compression: Introduction

+To design $p^\text{motif}$, we use the Minimum Description Length (MDL) Principle \cite{rissanen1978modeling,grunwald2007minimum}.
+We design a description method for graphs, a \emph{code}, which uses the frequent occurrence of a potential motif $M$ to create a compressed description of the graph.
+Our approach is analogous to compressing text by giving a frequent word a brief codeword: we describe $M$ once and refer back to this description wherever it occurs.

+By a commonly used correspondence between codes and probability distributions, we derive $p^\text{motif}$ from this code, a distribution that assigns high probability to graphs containing motifs.

+Our approach speeds up motif analysis in two ways.
+First, we only need to compute $p^\text{null}(G)$ and $p^\text{motif}(G)$ instead of counting subgraphs in many random graphs.
+Second, it removes the need for accurate subgraph counts.
+For a potential motif $M$, we only need to find enough occurrences in $G$ to achieve the required level of compression; we never need an exact count of the occurrences of $M$ in $G$.
+We simply sample random subgraphs until we find subgrahs with enough occurrences to yield a positive compression.

-We show the following: \begin{itemize} \item On commodity hardware, our method can be used to analyze graphs with millions of links in minutes.
-We can analyze graphs with billions of links in under 9 hours on a basic compute node, and 45 hours on hardware equivalent to a single laptop (Section~\ref{section:large}). \item The method can be used for motifs with at least 10 nodes, although space and time complexity do increase greatly for larger motif sizes (Section~\ref{section:large}). \item While our method uses a definition of \emph{motif} that differs slightly from the most common definition, it can still retrieve motifs that have been injected into the data, even at relatively low quantities (Section~\ref{section:recovering}). \item In real data, the judgments on whether a subgraph is a motif or not produced by our method are on a par with the traditional method, as judged by classification acuracy on a graph classification task (Section~\ref{section:classification}). \end{itemize}
+We show the following: \begin{enumerate} \item Our method can be used to analyze graphs with millions of links in minutes.
+We can analyze graphs with billions of links in under 9 hours on a single compute node. \item Our method can retrieve motifs that have been injected into random data, even at low quantities. \item In real data, the motifs produced by our method are as informative in characterizing the graph as those returned by the traditional method. \end{enumerate}

-Contrast this with most data sets used for motif analysis in the literature, which contain in the order of 1000 to 10 000 links. \citet{hovcevar2014combinatorial} report a complete subgraph count on a graph with 137 775 links, the largest we have found, but comparison to a null model is not performed.

-The paper is structured as follows.
-The next two subsection discuss related work and preliminary information on graphs and MDL.
-Section~\ref{section:model-selection} provides an in-depth explanation of the method we use to perform hypothesis testing through MDL.
-In Section~\ref{section:motif-code}, we detail our motif model.
-In Section~\ref{section:null-models} we detail the three null-models we will use to test its performance.
-In Section \ref{section:experiments} we detail briefly how we search for motifs, and select candidates, and then report the results of four experiments to validate the claims made above.